ossf/tac/process/README.md

 The process is designed to be flexible to enable a Project to move in and out of a Working Group as deemed appropriate by the TAC.

+A SIG can be developed within a WG or Project to address a specific need.

 # II.
 Lifecycle

 All Technical Initiatives follow a common lifecycle, with 4 stages: